TimiPashov/bookStore_Project/README.md

 4. There are 2 default users: peter@abv.bg/123456, george@abv.bg/123456

 Application init:
-1. Open the CMD in the bookStore_Project folder and enter "npm install" to install the app dependencies.
+1. Open a new terminal in the bookStore_Project folder and enter "npm install" to install the app dependencies.
 2. Enter "npm run dev" in the command prompt in the same folder to start the app in developement mode
 3. To open the app in the browser, open the link provided in the terminal after entering the previous command